pygridtools/gridmap/README.rst

 Python.
 You can directly map Python functions onto the cluster without needing to write any wrapper code yourself.

-This is the ETS fork of an older project called `Python Grid <https://github.com/cwidmer/pythongrid>`__.
+This is the ETS fork of an older project called `Python Grid <https://github.com/pygridtools/pythongrid>`__.
 Unlike the older version, it is Python 2/3 compatible.
 Another major difference is that you can change the configuration via environment variables instead of having to modify a Python file in your ``site-packages`` directory.
-We've also removed some cruft and improved the reliability of some of the features.
+We've also fixed some bugs.

 For some examples of how to use it, check out ``map_reduce.py`` (for a simple example of how you can map a function onto the cluster) and ``manual.py`` (for